-- > pupils to work as a member of a co-operative group; - > pupils to be prepared to take risks in their learning. - > all pupils to contribute;
+- > pupils to work as a member of a co-operative group; - > pupils to be prepared to take risks in their learning. - > all pupils to contribute; - ➤ all pupils to experience success through a tolerance that it is OK to make mistakes and that important lessons can be learned; - > pupils, on their own, and together with their teacher, to recognise key achievements and set future targets; - > challenges to be met; - raising self esteem; - > all children to take an active part in meaningful and relevant worship; - > enabling pupils to make choices and participate in decisions;

-- ➤ all pupils to experience success through a tolerance that it is OK to make mistakes and that important lessons can be learned; - > pupils, on their own, and together with their teacher, to recognise key achievements and set future targets; - > challenges to be met; - raising self esteem; - ► all children to take an active part in meaningful and relevant worship; - > enabling pupils to make choices and participate in decisions; - a positive, supportive and secure school environment; - > stimulating experiences to encourage pupils in the development of knowledge, skills, concepts and attitudes: - > each member to develop self motivation and self discipline strategies; - children to play together co-operatively and safely; - > sufficient and stimulating resources are supplied appropriate to the task
+- > a positive, supportive and secure school environment; - > stimulating experiences to encourage pupils in the development of knowledge, skills, concepts and attitudes; - > each member to develop self motivation and self discipline strategies; - > children to play together co-operatively and safely; - > sufficient resources and a stimulating atmosphere to allow pupils access to materials and ideas appropriate to the task.